• Skip to primary navigation

 Quit standing by the stove getting splattered by bacon grease.
 Learn to bake bacon and freeze cooked bacon for later — so you can enjoy more bacon, more quickly and more often!

-Save time and money when you bake and freeze cooked bacon for later, making it more convenient to add just a bit here and there to recipes, like Bacon Quiche or Chicken Bacon Ranch Salad or to pull a few slices out to serve with breakfast.
+Save time and money when you bake and freeze cooked bacon for later, making it more convenient to add just a bit here and there to recipes, like Bacon Quiche or Chicken Bacon Ranch Salad or to pull a few slices out to serve with breakfast or for burger toppings.

 creamy chicken pasta with bacon in a large white pasta bowl. this …